mitocw/moodle2edx/README.md

 (https://github.com/mitocw/xbundle), so that instead of creating a bunch of separate XML files, moodle2edx could create just one large XML file with the entire set of course content.

+The is an "alpha" distribution.
+No support is available.
+The only available documentation is that which is in the source code.
+Contributions are welcome.